aws-observability/terraform-aws-observability-accelerator/examples/eks-container-insights/README.md

 # Enable Container Insights for EKS cluster

-This example deploys CW Application Signal and Container Insights as a daemonset on your EKS cluster which enables Container Insights metrics on CloudWatch.
+This example deploys CW Application Signal and Container Insights as a daemonset on your EKS cluster which enables Container Insights metrics and Application Signals on CloudWatch.

 Step-by-step instructions available on our [docs site](https://aws-observability.github.io/terraform-aws-observability-accelerator/) under **Amazon CloudWatch Container Insights**